mstrhakr/scans/README.md

 ![Finished](img/scans-finished.png)

-> Note: You must disable Real-Time Scanning in your AV software to run this utility
+> Note: You must disable Real-Time Scanning in your AV software to run this utility via the scans.exe available in the releases section